spotlightpa/poor-richard/content/news/2021-12-09-SPLFEEDBACK.md

 ## Attend or watch a meeting

 <b>Thursday, Dec.
-9, at 5:30 p.m.: </b>The House State Government Committee will hold an informational meeting with Amanda Holt, the former Lehigh County Republican commissioner whose map Republicans on the panel selected.
+9, at 5:30 p.m.: </b>The House State Government Committee held an informational meeting with Amanda Holt, the former Lehigh County Republican commissioner whose map Republicans on the panel selected.

-<a href="http://www.pacapitol.com/plan-a-visit/capitol-complex.cfm">Room G50, Irvis Office Building in Harrisburg</a> | <a href="http://www.paredistricting.com/LiveStreams">Livestream</a>
+<a href="http://www.paredistricting.com/Video/Redistricting" target="_blank">Archived video</a>

 <b>Monday, Dec.
 13, at 8 a.m.: </b>The committee is expected to vote on the map.
 If a majority of members on the panel vote yes, the map then goes to the full House for consideration.